 Again, this isn’t a philosophical idea – it’s a tangible experience.
 In Vipassana, we use present moment awareness to examine the quality of our impulses, desires, and the way to are constantly running away from discomfort and towards comfort.

 When we see this process clearly, we see that suffering is actually optional — we don’t need to make something else happen in order to be deeply happy.

 In summary, Vipassana helps us begin to perceive our reality in a way that moves us away from holding onto what’s changing (aka suffering), and move towards a more easeful, free and joyous life.

 4) How do we actually, tangibly, realistically, do this?

-Instead of jumping right into what exactly we’re doing in Vipassana, I first explained the purpose—wisdom cultivation.
+Instead of jumping right into what exactly we’re doing in Vipassana, I first explained the purpose— to see things as they really are, in order that we may let go.
 Once we get rolling, knowing this can save a lot of time and provide a helpful sense of direction.
 However, just like reading a map before a journey, it doesn’t really mean anything unless we have a way to actually do it.